sylhare/Type-on-Strap/pages/about.md

 **Coworker.org**
 _Jess Kutch, Michelle Miller_
 Coworker.org allows you to start, run, and win campaigns to change your workplace.
 Have an idea for improving your workplace?
-Start by creating a Coworker.org petition and talking to your coworkers about your cam- paign.
+Start by creating a Coworker.org petition and talking to your coworkers about your campaign.
 Every day, people are launching and joining campaigns around issues large and small — from improving an office break room to providing paid sick leave to employees.
 Anything is possible when coworkers join together.

 ![Engine Room](/assets/logos/engine-room-logo-2.png "Engine Room"){:height="50px" display="block"}

 **The Engine Room**
 _Zara Rahman_
-The Engine Room helps activists, organiza- tions, and other social change agents make the most of data and technology to increase their impact.
-We are a non-profit organiza- tion ourselves, and our international team is made up of experienced and committed practitioners.
+The Engine Room helps activists, organizations, and other social change agents make the most of data and technology to increase their impact.
+We are a non-profit organization ourselves, and our international team is made up of experienced and committed practitioners.
 Since 2011, we have supported more than 200 organizations, big and small, from every corner of the globe.

 ![Hack the Hood](/assets/logos/hack-the-hood-logo.png "Hack the Hood"){:height="50px" display="block"}